 Benefits of having read the whole Bible one’s:

 - There haven’t been any sermon that I found difficult to follow or understand.

 - Why is this important: If you don’t know the word of God you will be like a wave going from left to right and back and forth.
 Anyone can tell you anything, and you will believe it because you don’t know better anyway.
-This is why being a Prophet in this generation makes so much money, the people can’t even distinguish between false or right teaching.
+This is why being a Prophet in this generation makes so much money, many can’t distinguish between false or right teaching.

-- I have come to know Jesus and God the Father way better than before which has rooted my faith even more.
+- I have come to know Jesus and God the Father way better than before which has anchored my faith even more.

 - Why is this important: Knowing the word of God is like water to a plant for a Christian.
 If we don’t get that water, we dry up and every little wind that comes by just swipes us up like a feather.
 Bye-bye, perseverance.